PowerShell for Admins

 Using PowerShell, Azure Automation, and OMS – Part I

 Microsoft’s Operations Management Suite provides some exceptional tools for monitoring and maintaining your environments in both the cloud and in your datacenter.
 One of it’s best features, however, is its ability to leverage the tools that you’ve already developed to perform tasks and remediate issues using PowerShell, Azure Automation Runbooks, and OMS Alert triggers.
 In this series, we’ll be discussing how you can configure these tools to take care of problems in your own environment.
+Today, we’ll be talking about how you can take your own PowerShell Modules and upload them to Azure Automation.

 Don Jones